 Friendship Bracelet F.A.Q

 A friendship bracelet is traditionally a hand-knotted bracelet given by one person to another as a symbol of friendship.
 They symbolize a friendship that is strong and enduring.
-They have an interesting history (see below) and became popular in the 70’s and 80’s.
+They have an interesting history (see below), and became popular in the 70’s and 80’s.
 Many of us will remember making them during camps or youth groups.
 Hands up if you spent hours with your friends honing your bracelet making skills.
 There are many patterns ranging from simple to complex.
-Most of the patterns are made using various combinations of 4 basic knots.
+Most of the patterns consist of various combinations of four basic knots.

 The idea is that once you put the bracelet on, you cannot take it off.
 You must wait until the threads wear and the bracelet falls off.
 What happens if you take it off instead?
 Legend has it that you may break your friendship.

 The answer can vary greatly from a few minutes for the simple twisted/braided bracelets to 5 hours for a more complex pattern.
-There are a few things that determine how long it will take to make a bracelet.
-How fast you knot, what kind of thread you use, the difficulty of the pattern, and how long you make your bracelet.
+A few things determine how long it will take to make a bracelet.
+How fast you knot, what type of thread you use, the difficulty of the pattern, and how long you make your bracelet.

 Did you know that knotted bracelets have been around for thousands of years?
-Many of the knots and patterns can be traced back to the indigenous peoples of Central America.
-However, records of some decorative knots associated with the bracelets have been found in Ancient China.
+Many of the knots and patterns have their roots in the culture of the indigenous peoples of Central America.
+However, records of some decorative knots associated with the bracelets trace back to Ancient China.
 Some dating back as far as 481-221 BCE.
 The knots used in friendship bracelets are the same as those found in macramé.
-Samples of this kind of work have been found in items made in the Middle East during the 13th Century.
+Samples of this kind of work are seen in items made in the Middle East during the 13th Century.
 The technique slowly spread to France and Italy and onto Europe.
 It became very popular in North America in the 1970’s.
 At that time, the peace movement was strong and young people wanted to celebrate friendship and love.